xkedude/Pomelo/README.md

 # Piracy

-WE DO NOT CONDONE OR SUPPORT PIRACY AT ALL. if you want to use Pomelo you will be required to dump the decryption keys and roms from a legally owned real Switch system (not your friends or your cousins nothing **Your** own legally owned Switch).
+WE DO NOT CONDONE OR SUPPORT PIRACY AT ALL. if you want to use Pomelo you will be required to dump the decryption keys, Firmware and roms from a legally owned real Switch system (not your friends or your cousins nothing **Your** own legally owned Switch).